 The Energy Foundation is located in San Francisco, CA. The organization was established in 1991.
 According to its NTEE Classification (T20) the organization is classified as: Private Grantmaking Foundations, under the broad grouping of Philanthropy, Voluntarism & Grantmaking Foundations and related organizations.
-As of 12/2019, Energy Foundation employed 80 individuals.
+As of 12/2022, Energy Foundation employed 67 individuals.
 This organization is an independent organization and not affiliated with a larger national or regional group of organizations.
+Energy Foundation is a 501(c)(3) and as such, is described as a "Charitable or Religous organization or a private foundation" by the IRS.

-For the year ending 12/2019, Energy Foundation generated $125.6m in total revenue.
-This represents relatively stable growth, over the past 5 years the organization has increased revenue by an average of 0.6% each year.
-All expenses for the organization totaled $122.9m during the year ending 12/2019.
-While expenses have increased by 2.2% per year over the past 5 years.
-They've been increasing with an increasing level of total revenue.
+For the year ending 12/2022, Energy Foundation generated $57.9m in total revenue.
+This represents a relatively dramatic decline in revenue.
+Over the past 8 years, the organization has seen revenues fall by an average of (8.9%) each year.
+All expenses for the organization totaled $69.5m during the year ending 12/2022.
+As we would expect to see with falling revenues, expenses have declined by (5.6%) per year over the past 8 years.
 You can explore the organizations financials more deeply in the financial statements section below.

 Form